maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 At this step, we use files containing raw EEG data (check folder [_raw_eeg_data_](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/tree/192a72031dcd9d2a03d8ca5abb37a497a490d978/raw_eeg_data)) along with the generated protocols (check them in folder [_protocols_](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/tree/192a72031dcd9d2a03d8ca5abb37a497a490d978/protocols)).
 For instance, for the first subject’s video-based scenes, we utilize ‘1_video_raw.edf’ and ‘protocol_1_Video.xlsx’ as the data file and protocol file, respectively.

-Then, we execute the MATLAB file ‘EEG_PREPROCESSING_VIDEO.m’ that performs the following processing steps:
+Then, we execute the MATLAB file [EEG_PREPROCESSING_VIDEO.m](https://github.com/maksimenkovl/brain_activity_in_ethical_AV_decisions/blob/f1af8a994671e5747dab142cd3cadb26b3d5937e/EEG_PREPROCESSING_VIDEO.m) that performs the following processing steps:

 1. References raw EEG signals to the common average.
 2. Filters all signals using high-pass (4 Hz) and low-pass (30 Hz) filters.